seancfong/seancfong/README.md

 [ :books: ] Exploring new things keeps me occupied, such as building full-stack web projects and doing hackathons!

 [ :airplane: ] I also travel to different places worldwide!
-My latest trip was to Catalina Island (August 2023).
+My latest trip was to Southern Caribbean (December 2023).

 <details>
  <summary>Credits</summary>